Category Archives: Interviews

 Posted in Interviews

-Tags: adventure, author, book, book recommendations, book review, Book Reviews, book shelf, bookblogger, books, books to read, Brian Starr, childrens fiction, ebook, fantasy, goodreads, indie author, kindle, kobo, literature, middle-grade, nook, novel, read, reader, reading, story, Toil and Trouble, writer, writing
+Tags: author, book, book recommendations, book review, Book Reviews, book shelf, bookblogger, books, books to read, coming of age, ebook, fantasy, fiction, goodreads, indie author, J.P.
+Coffman, kindle, kobo, literature, nook, novel, read, reader, reading, story, sword and sorcery, The Arkencrest Chronicles: Battle for Crossroads, writer, writing

 Share this: